Pelican-Elegant/elegant/content/Projects/elegant-theme.md

 There are two search modes.

 1. **JSON Mode** Your site pages will be stored in JSON at your server.
 Tipue Search will use AJAX to access it and render search result.
-You need [JSON Serializer plugin](https://github.com/getpelican/pelican-plugins) to use this mode.
+You need [Tipue Search plugin](https://github.com/getpelican/pelican-plugins) to use this mode.
 1. **Live Mode Search** Tipue Search will fetch your site using Sitemap, index it and store it in the visitor's cache.
 This mode requires [Sitemap plugin](https://github.com/getpelican/pelican-plugins).

 Use JSON mode if you value speed, or have a large site, or don't want to overwhelm your host server for every search query.